dominiksalvet/huffman-codec/readme.md

 ## Compilation

 A `Makefile` is provided for easier compilation of the program.
 Use `make` in the root directory to compile it.
-The final binary will be created as `huff_codec` and it is prepared to be used (see help above).
+The final binary will be created as `huffman-codec` and it is prepared to be used (see help above).
 Also, `make clean` is supported for cleaning temporary files.

 ## Measured Performance